nginxinc/nginx-amplify-doc/amplify-guide.md

 Agent will also try to detect the log format for a particular log, in order to be able to parse it properly and possibly extract even more useful metrics, e.g. [$upstream_response_time](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#var_upstream_response_time).

 **Note.** A number of metrics outlined in **Metrics and metadata** will only be available if corresponding variables are included in a custom [access.log](http://nginx.org/en/docs/http/ngx_http_log_module.html) format used for logging requests.
-You can find complete list of NGINX log variables [here](http://nginx.org/en/docs/varindex.html).
+You can find a complete list of NGINX log variables [here](http://nginx.org/en/docs/varindex.html).

 ### NGINX configuration reports